prisma/prisma1/content/04-Reference/03-API/03-Mutations.md

 }
 ```

-Note the nested `posts` object that takes a list of arguments needed for the `createPost` mutation.
-After running this mutation, new author and post nodes have been created that are now connected via the `AuthorPosts` relation.
+Note that the nested `posts` object that takes a list of arguments needed for the `createPost` mutation.
+After running this mutation, a new `Author` and two `Post` nodes have been created that are now connected via the `AuthorPosts` relation.

 Here's the same mutation using GraphQL variables: